dinkelk/redo/README.md

 ## Installation

+To install redo, first make sure you have [GHC](https://www.haskell.org/ghc/) installed.
+For some, it may be easier to just install the whole [Haskell Platform](https://www.haskell.org/platform/).

-To install redo, clone this repository and run:
+Next, clone this repository and run:

     ./do build

 in the top level directory.
 A `bin/` directory will be created with the `redo`, `redo-ifchange`, and `redo-ifcreate` binaries.
-Add this `bin/` directory to your path or copy its contents to a directory on your path and enjoy!
+Add this `bin/` directory to your path, or copy its contents to a directory on your path, and enjoy!

 ## Usage